-You're after one of the best PS5 headsets money can buy, so we're here to provide you with an expertly curated shortlist of third-party products to pick from.
+Finding the best PS5 headsets money can buy isn't easy, so we're here to provide you with an expertly curated shortlist of the top products to pick from.
 All of these gadgets promise to give your PlayStation 5 gaming a significant boost in terms of the audio experience.

 The best premium PS5 headset is the Audeze Penrose.
-It'll cost you more, but the build quality and comfort is next-level from this headset.
+It'll cost you much more, but the build quality and comfort is next-level from this particular headset.

 The best cheap PS5 headset is the Trust GXT 391 Thian.
 If you're on a tighter budget then Thian's affordable offering doesn't mean too many compromises.